shashikumar04433/DevOps-/AWS/Aws Lambda.md

                      * To avoid the cold start problem you can use the snapstart for avoiding the latency .
                      * Snapstart is only available for Java Language and available for the versions above java-11 and beyond.
                      ** Advantage of using snapstart is:
+                      * You can avoid the pricing as snapstart is free and price low compare to cold start.